 These dives are not accompanied / guided, but we can put you in touch with others wanting to do them.
 Contact us and join our 'Buddy List' so you can contact people directly.
 Alternatively, if you would like a divemaster/guide we can provide one for a small cost.
 Please note that these dives involve a long walk in full dive kit to access the water and then a 10 minute surface swim to the wrecks.
 If you find diving physically challenging these are not the dives for you.

 The tides off the Norfolk coast are very strong and these dives must be carried out at slack water (when the water has least movement).
 Also as they are accessed by a steeply shelving beach you need calm seas in order to get a safe entry and exit.
-You can calculate slack water as the centre of slack water is approx. 2 hours after low or high tide at Cromer.
+You can calculate slack water as the centre of slack water is approx. 2 hours after low tide at Cromer or 2 and a half hours after high tide.
 Slack water lasts for about 1 hour so you can therefore enter the water approx. one and a half hours after low tide or 2 hours after high tide.
 View Cromer tide times on these website Cromer Tide Times Cromer Tide Forecasts Comer Tide times

 The gullies can be dived at low or high tide but the wrecks are most easily done at low tide slack when the tips of the wrecks stick out of the water.
 There is some great information on the two wrecks and how best to dive them on the Seasearch East website, see Rosalie and Vera dives.

 They have also posted a great one-take video of The Rosalie dive which is great to watch to get your bearings.
 Also see their great report on the North Norfolk Chalk Reef. and their information about the chalk reef dives.
 Also see Bernards great video of the Rosalie Dive September 2016